What, Why, How, Who, kai.do?

 The Why

-But, we do need to know just enough why and just enough how before we can do.
+We need to know just enough why and just enough how before we can do.

 The How